coopdevs/handbook/How-to-recover-Odoo-users-permissions.md

 ## Problem
-An admin can remove their own permissions
+An admin can accidentally remove their own permissions and there is no config entry to revert it.
+It's either GUI or database.

 ## GUI solution
 If available, create a user with admin powers, then use that user to recover your permissions back.